 Once you’ve sliced the 3D model of your piece to use with Lost Wax Casting, you’re ready to print!
 To check for sizing and fit, it is recommended to try a test run on lower quality settings, and then once you’ve got a perfect fit to 3D print your final model on higher settings.
 Once you’ve got a model you’re happy with, you’re ready to create the inner, negative mold.

-Printers such as 3D Systems’ Pro Jet range, resin 3D printers like Formlabs’ Form 2, and FDM 3D printers like the Ultimaker 3 can be used to 3D print the mold.
+Printers such as 3D Systems’ Pro Jet range, resin 3D printers such as those by Formlabs, and FDM 3D printers like an Ultimaker can be used to 3D print the mold.
 There are a number of good wax filaments which are compatible, though the Pro Jet range is able to print supports in material that has a lower melting point, making the support removal process simpler.
-Stereolithography printers like the Form 2 naturally print in a wax-like resin, similar in consistency to the waxy texture required.
+Stereolithography printers like the Form 3 naturally print in a wax-like resin, similar in consistency to the waxy texture required.

 Part 3: The Second Mold